-among one of the most important lessons you will ever teach them.
+This may be one of the most important lessons you will ever teach your child.

 - Always Be Gentle

 So many parents don't pay close enough attention to how their children interact or play with the family dog.
 A gentle hand will carry children through so many different situations in life; not only their interactions with animals.

 When your child approaches a dog, show them how to pet the animal "gently", in a calm and friendly manner.
 Don't let them pull on the animal's ears or fur, but teach them to "stroke" the animal slowly.
 Gentle rubbing of the fur, or feeling of the ears is okay, but should always be supervised.
 Remember to make sure the child does not squeeze or twist handfuls of fur, and make sure they know that a tail is not a handle or toy to be held.
 If your child normally has a heavy hand, don't use a real dog for the first time; use a stuffed animal instead.
 A dog might not be as tolerant or patient as you'd think with a grabbing hand.

 - The Right Approach